-Danielle Pingue focused on white collar defense, investigations, and complex litigation matters.
-She represented domestic and international clients in internal investigations, government investigations, enforcement actions, and criminal prosecutions involving the Foreign Corrupt Practices Act (FCPA) and the federal Anti-Kickback Statute.
-Ms. Pingue assisted individuals and corporations across various industries and has experience with all aspects of litigation including managing discovery, responding to subpoenas, drafting briefs, depositions, and working with experts.
+Danielle Pingue focuses her practice on white collar defense, investigations, and complex litigation matters.
+Her white collar experience includes representing clients in internal and government investigations, enforcement actions, and matters involving the Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), and the Anti-Kickback Statute.
+Ms. Pingue also advises individuals, corporations, and financial institutions on all aspects of litigation and has experience managing document review and production, responding to subpoenas, writing dispositive motions, interviewing witnesses, and working with in-house counsel.
 Prior to joining the firm, Ms. Pingue served as an intern in the Criminal Division of the US Attorney's Office for the District of Massachusetts.

 - JD, Harvard Law School, 2016, cum laude